-hand surgeon needs to refer to the existence and healthy function- ing of the arch before surgical procedures such as, arterial repairs, vascular graft applications.
-The radial artery contributes greatly to the circulation of the hand but in many cases it can be removed as a non-essential vessel, with adequate circulation being provided by the remaining ulnar and in some cases, persistent median artery [24].
+hand surgeon needs to refer to the existence and healthy function- ing of the arch before surgical procedures such as arterial repairs, vascular graft applications.
+The radial artery contributes greatly to the circulation of the hand, but in many cases, it can be removed as a non-essential vessel, with adequate circulation being provided by the remaining ulnar and, in some cases, persistent median artery [24].

 Developmental Basis

-The ontogenic explaination of variations of superficial palmar arch was documented [25,26].
-The comparative study of arteries of hands in primates confirmed that the variations noted in man repre- sent a retention or reappearance of primitive patterns [27].
+The ontogenic explanation of variations of the superficial palmar arch was documented [25,26].
+The comparative study of arteries of hands in primates confirmed that the variations noted in man represent a retention or reappearance of primitive patterns [27].
 In the embryological parallelism, ontogeny recapitulates phylogeny.
-By the stage 21 of the embryo, the radial artery acquires its final differenti- ated state [28].
-The arterial variations affecting the distal course of the radial artery must have established before the 21st week of gestational stage [19, 29].
+By stage 21 of the embryo, the radial artery acquires its final differentiated- \ state [28].
+The arterial variations affecting the distal course of the radial artery must have been established before the 21st week of gestation [19, 29].

 Clinical Significance

-Knowledge of variations of vascular patterns of hand gained more importance in microsurgical techniques, reconstructive hand surger- ies, preoperative screening of radial artery harvesting for myocardi- al revascularization and also in arterial interventions that include radial artery cannulation and radial artery forearm flap.
-A lack of knowledge of such type of variations might complicate reconstruc- tion hand surgeries [30].
+Knowledge of variations of vascular patterns of hand gained more importance in microsurgical techniques, reconstructive hand surgery, preoperative screening of radial artery harvesting for myocardial revascularization and also in arterial interventions that include radial artery cannulation and radial artery forearm flap.
+A lack of knowledge of such types of variations might complicate reconstructivehand surgeries [30].

 Conclusion